007revad/Synology_HDD_db/2025_plus_models.md

 1. Start telnet by entering `http://<NAS-IP>:5000/webman/start_telnet.cgi` into your browser's address bar.
    - Replace `<NAS-IP>` with the IP address of the Synology NAS.
-3. Open a telnet client on your computer and log in to telnet with
+3. Open a telnet client on your computer and log in to telnet with:
     - `root` for the username
     - `101-0101` for the password
 5. Execute the following command: